 As the Boeing example illustrates, such misalignment can be dangerous and is not conducive to building companies over the long term.
 I realized the fundamental incompatibility between what we were already becoming―an organization that invests in, owns, fixes, and scales up companies―versus our private equity roots of flipping companies for profit.

 So, my stumbling across B Corps was serendipitous.
 I felt that becoming a B Corp would be the perfect catalyst to drive cultural change.

 In addition, I liked the fact that B Corp assessment would provide a robust, independent review of our systems, processes, and governance architecture.
 Furthermore, it provides a methodology and scorecard to assess these elements on an ongoing basis.

 B Corp accreditation was much harder and took far longer than anticipated!
 This was partly because we have multiple businesses across four continents, but also because the assessment process is rigorous.
 It took 15 months; we were accredited in May 2018.

 It was also a more powerful catalyst than I anticipated for driving cultural transformation.
 For example, a forensic review of our governance architecture, including the quality of and compliance with company policies, led to a handful of senior employees being exited.
-We experienced significant cultural turbulence, complete with toxic behavior designed to disrupt and try to destroy the organization.
+We experienced significant cultural turbulence, complete with toxic behaviour designed to disrupt and try to destroy the organisation.

 What would you share with leaders contemplating B Corp accreditation?